-Ertach Kernow - Spreading wings to Liskeard, Looe, Reduth, Camborne & Pool
+Ertach Kernow - Spreading wings to Liskeard, Looe, Redruth, Camborne & Pool

 This week we welcome two more community newspapers to the growing Voice newspaper family covering more of Cornwall.
 Caradon Voice covering Liskeard and Looe and surrounding areas and Heartland Voice sharing news from Camborne, Poole , Redruth and district.
 With Cornish heritage in mind this is a wonderful opportunity to share Cornwall’s history, culture and environmental topics even further afield, encouraging more local folk to spread their wings and visit other parts of our Cornish nation.